onfleet/ruby-onfleet/README.md

 workers.create(config, body)
 ```

-Extended POST requests include clone, batch_create, auto_assign on the Tasks endpoint; set_schedule on the Workers endpoint; and auto_dispatch on the Teams endpoint.
+Extended POST requests include clone, batch_create, auto_assign on the tasks endpoint; set_schedule on the workers endpoint; and auto_dispatch on the teams endpoint.
 Examples of these endpoints are below:

 ```
 tasks.clone(config, 'id')